Dr.Who

 Version v1 · effective 2026-05-12.
-This is the canonical specification for every Evidence Pack delivered while v1 is the current methodology.
+This is the canonical specification for every Domain Audit Report delivered while v1 is the current methodology.
 Each pack carries the methodology version inline; when v2 ships, prior packs continue to point at the v1 page.

 1. checks

-Each pack runs 15 independent checks: 10 free (mirrored in the public /domain-dossier surface) and 5 paid (Evidence Pack only).
+Each pack runs 15 independent checks: 10 free (mirrored in the public /domain-dossier surface) and 5 paid (Domain Audit Report only).
 Each check returns one of: ok, timeout, not_applicable, error.
 Only ok results carry findings.

 10 free checks